2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Nick Shook's takeaways:

-1. Baker Mayfield, Bucs roll over Commanders.
-The best word to describe Baker Mayfield at this time is comfortable.
+- Baker Mayfield, Bucs roll over Commanders.
+The best word to describe Baker at this time is comfortable.
 Comfortable in his skin.
 Comfortable in Tampa.
-Comfortable in Liam Cohen's offense.
+Comfortable in Liam Coen's offense.
 Comfortable in the pocket.
 Comfortable dropping dimes to Mike Evans.
 Comfortable threading the needle to Chris Godwin on third down.
 Comfortable escaping sacks and turning negatives into positives.
 On Sunday, Mayfield hit the ground running, leading the Bucs on five consecutive scoring drives to open the game.
-The veteran signal-caller tossed four touchdowns in a contest that never really felt in doubt after the first quarter.
-The Bucs' big guns all produced, torturing an overmatched Commanders' secondary.
-Rookie Bucky Irving provided a nice complement to Rachaad White and should carve out more carries moving forward.
+The veteran signal-caller tossed four touchdown passes in a contest that never really felt in doubt after the first quarter.
+The Bucs' big guns all produced, torturing an overmatched Commanders secondary.
+Rookie RB Bucky Irving provided a nice complement to Rachaad White and should carve out more carries moving forward.
 And the offensive line gave Mayfield time against a good Washington interior.
 Despite an offensive coordinator change, Mayfield didn't miss a beat to open the season.

-2. Jayden Daniels' experiences up-and-down NFL debut.
+- Jayden Daniels experiences up-and-down NFL debut.
 The Heisman Trophy winner did damage with his legs in his first game, flashing an ability to escape the pocket and keep plays alive.
 The rookie led the Commanders with 88 rushing yards and two TDs in Tampa.
-Daniels became the first rookie QB all-time with 50-plus rush yards in a Week 1 debut.
-He set a Commanders QB record with 16 carries and had the T-4th-most rush yards by a Commanders QB all-time.
-The big issue is other than Daniels using his legs, there wasn't much else to love from the offense.
+Daniels became the first rookie QB ever with 50-plus rush yards in a Week 1 debut.
+He set a Commanders QB record with 16 carries and tied for the fourth-most rushing yards of all time by Washington QB.
+The big issue is, other than Daniels using his legs, there wasn't much else to love from the offense.
 Running backs Austin Ekeler (4/52) and Brian Robinson (3/49) led Washington in receiving, underscoring the types of passes Daniels was throwing.
-The rookie completed just one pass of 10-plus-air yards and only attempted four.
+The rookie completed just one pass of 10-plus-air yards and attempted just four.
 It was surprising that Washington didn't air it out a tad more out of the gate.
 No. 1 receiver Terry McLaurin generated 17 yards on two catches (four targets).
 The star needs to be more involved for Daniels to grow.
 Daniels also might want to fasten his helmet better and improve his sliding technique to survive the season.

 Next Gen stat of the game: 34-year-old linebacker Lavonte David tied for the team lead with four quarterback pressures.
 YaYa Diaby also generated four QB pressures for Todd Bowles’ squad.

-NFL Research: Baker Mayfield had his second-career game for the Buccaneers (out of 18 games played) with 4 pass TD & 0 INT.
-He had only two such games in his 69-game career for other teams prior to joining the Bucs in 2023 (not including playoffs).
+NFL Research: Baker Mayfield had his second career game for the Buccaneers (out of 18 games played) with four touchdown passes and zero interceptions.
+He had just two such performances in his 69-game career (not including playoffs) for other teams prior to joining the Bucs in 2023.

 SUNDAY NIGHT